 What do Uber flying cars, Hoversurf drone taxis, Amazon’s giant mothership zeppelin, the Soviet city in the sky and these visions of high-elevation life have in common?

-Apart from being visionary proposals that are hard to distinguish from science fiction, they are also inspiration for ‘Cities for a Flying World’ – an international competition launched by Shukhov Lab (from the HSE Graduate School of Urbanism in Moscow) that asks you to take a look at how flying technologies will change the way we work, live and play in the city.
+Apart from being visionary proposals that are hard to distinguish from science fiction, they are also inspiration for ‘Cities for a Flying World’ – an international competition launched in May 2017 by Shukhov Lab (from the HSE Graduate School of Urbanism in Moscow).
+It asked you to take a look at how flying technologies will change the way we work, live and play in the city.

 But what will cities really look like when citizens have flying vehicles?
 Can buildings be built from the top down?
 How will life be improved in poor neighbourhoods by drone technology?
 How could new modes of vertical transportation impact the development of cities?
 Could there be aerial zeppelin communities and how will they be organised?

-We’re proud to be part of the team asking these questions in a competition that celebrates the launch of the New Masters programme ‘Prototyping future cities: city and technology‘ – which will take place in the Shukhov Lab for Prototyping Future Cities in the centre of Moscow.
-The contest is open to architects, engineers, planners, designers, students and experts from any discipline who want to contribute to progress in making the world more habitable – by developing ideas that could change the way we design, build and live in cities.
+We’re proud to be part of the team who asked these questions in the competition that celebrates the launch of the New Masters programme ‘Prototyping future cities: city and technology‘ from the Shukhov Lab for Prototyping Future Cities, Moscow.
+The contest was open to architects, engineers, planners, designers, students and experts from any discipline who wanted to contribute to progress in making the world more habitable – by developing ideas that could change the way we design, build and live in cities.
 It is so important to think about the informal city and what flying technologies could do for these areas, not just have a super high-tech and elitist view of progress.

 The contest got off to a flying start (sorry) in May with design proposals for a new city, building, device, social platform or all of the above.
 633 young students and professionals from 78 countries registered and let their imaginations fly.
 93 projects from 26 countries were submitted and the winners have just been announced.
 (See the full list of international jury at the end.)